 Published on May 17th, 2013 | by Patricia2

-While it’s certainly possible to jog with a standard 4 wheel stroller, you have to plan those runs very carefully to only cover smooth surfaces and extra measures have to be taken in order to secure the child.
+While it’s certainly possible to jog with a standard 4-wheel stroller, you have to plan those runs very carefully to only cover smooth surfaces as well as take extra measures in order to secure your child.
 Even then, I’m sure there are still some concerns at the back of your mind.

-You probably ask yourself: Is this time to buy a different kind of stroller that’s specifically made for those runs?
-Yes would be the obvious answer.
+You probably ask yourself: Is there a different kind of stroller available that’s specifically made for these runs?
+Luckily, there are plenty of strollers made specifically for jogging.

 Of course, having lots of options available on the market is not always a good thing.
 Choosing the right product for your needs and budget might be a daunting task.
-That’s why in this article, we give you the 5 best jogging strollers that are easy to use and very safe for both yourself and the child.
+That’s why in this article we give you the 5 best jogging strollers that are easy to use and very safe for both you and your child.

 Author’s Choice – BOB Revolution

-The BOB revolution is easily one of the most popular jogging strollers in the market, and for good reasons.
+The BOB revolution is easily one of the most popular jogging strollers on the market, and for good reasons.

 One of the reasons for the high price of this stroller is the ability to lock the front wheel in two different positions: straight ahead position for running or free to swivel, which is meant for walking.
 If you will be using this for running only, you can possibly save some money on another model that doesn’t have the swivel option on the front wheel.
 But then again, who uses a stroller just for running?

-Other things that I like about BOB Revolution stroller:
+Other things that I like about the BOB Revolution stroller: